iJacqu3s/Mathematics-Notes/Number Patterns/Number Patterns.md

 $$ \text{Tn = } a n^2 + b n + c $$

-where a, b, and c are constants and n is the position of the term in the sequence.
+where "a", "b", and "c" are constants and "n" is the position of the term in the sequence.

 Quadratic sequences always include an n² term and can also be called quadratic algebraic sequences.